khajavi/zio-microservice/docs/index.md

 ---
-id: getting_started
+id: index
-title: "Getting Started"
+title: "Introduction to ZIO Microservice"
+sidebar_label: "ZIO Microservice"
 ---

 Include ZIO in your project by adding the following to your `build.sbt` file: